What Does Roadside Assistance Coverage Include?

 Can I add roadside assistance to my policy at any time?

-Most insurance companies allow you to add roadside assistance at any time, though the coverage may not take effect until your next policy renewal or billing period — some insurers activate it immediately.
-Contact your agent or use your insurer's mobile app or website to add this coverage, which usually takes just a few minutes.
-This flexibility applies whether you have standard coverage, a leased vehicle, or another coverage configuration.
+Most insurance companies allow you to add roadside assistance at any time, though coverage may not take effect until your next policy billing period — some insurers activate it immediately.
+Contact your agent or use your insurer's mobile app to add coverage, which usually takes just a few minutes.
+Also check whether your insurer requires comprehensive and collision coverage as a prerequisite before adding roadside assistance.

 What's the difference between towing coverage and roadside assistance?

 Towing coverage specifically pays for transporting your vehicle after an accident or breakdown and may be partially included with comprehensive and collision coverage.
-Roadside assistance is broader — it includes towing plus additional emergency services like jump-starts, tire changes, fuel delivery, and lockout assistance, along with 24/7 dispatch.
-Basic towing coverage may only reimburse you for costs already paid, while roadside assistance sends help directly.
-Learn more in our detailed car insurance towing coverage breakdown.
+Roadside assistance is broader — it includes towing plus additional emergency services like jump-starts, tire changes, fuel delivery, and lockout assistance, all dispatched 24/7.
+Basic towing coverage may only reimburse you after the fact, while roadside assistance typically sends help directly with no upfront cost.
+Learn more in our towing and labor coverage breakdown.

 Is roadside assistance worth it for newer cars with manufacturer warranties?

-It can still be worth adding, even with manufacturer coverage.
-Insurance roadside assistance often covers services that warranties don't — like lockouts, running out of fuel, and flat tires from road hazards.
-Manufacturer programs also typically require towing to a dealership, limiting your choices.
-At $14–$25 per year, the minimal cost provides comprehensive, flexible protection that continues well after your warranty expires, making it a smart addition for most drivers regardless of vehicle age.
+It can still be worth adding, even with active manufacturer coverage.
+Insurance roadside assistance often covers services that warranties exclude — like lockouts, running out of fuel, and flat tires from road hazards.
+Manufacturer programs also typically require towing to a dealership, limiting your repair shop options.
+At just $10–$50 per year depending on the insurer, the low cost provides comprehensive, flexible protection that continues well after your warranty expires — making it a smart addition for most drivers regardless of vehicle age.